GBrachetta/Parfumier/README.md

 Admins can add perfumes, types, and edit them.

-Admins can also add or change perfume pictures.
+Admins can also add or change perfume or type pictures.

 Unregistered visitors can see all information in the database.